 Situation: This helps to open up the story by giving a brief description of providing context.
 Here, you answer basically answers who, what, where, when, and how of the question.
 Try to be specific by providing important details and do not be general.

 Task: Once the context is established, then you need to explain the way in which you tackled the task.
-Here, highlight the challenges, and hurdles that were face by you.
-Also, mention the task which need to be accomplished.
+Here, highlight the challenges, and hurdles that were faced by you.
+Also, mention the task which needed to be accomplished.
 You can also use examples for the same.

 Choosing the right, relevant, and real example is vital.
 So, choose the example based on the following parameters.